Enrolment complaints, reviews, and grievances

 Complaints related to your enrolment

-If you wish to make a complaint concerning your enrolment, please follow the steps at:
+If you wish to make a complaint concerning your enrolment, see how to make a complaint.

 Administrative Appeals Tribunal Victoria contact details:

 For international students, appeals must be made to the Monash University Student Ombudsman.